Household appliance fire claims

 Get in touch today

-If you have suffered from a fire caused by a faulty home appliance such as a tumble dryer, fridge freezer or washing machine, and your home has been destroyed, getting back on your feet again can be a struggle.
+If you have suffered from a fire caused by a faulty home appliance such as a tumble dryer, fridge freezer or washing machine, which destroyed or damaged your home, getting back on your feet again can be a struggle.

 Dealing with the manufacturers of the product, who are often large corporations, can be daunting.
 That’s where we come in.
-Our ethos is to ensure that the ordinary person has just as good quality legal advice as our state bodies, insurers and multi-nationals which has led us to take on many 'David and Goliath' legal struggles for justice.
+Our ethos is to ensure that you have just as good quality legal advice as our state bodies, insurers, and multi-nationals for all types of household fire claims.
+This has led us to take on many 'David and Goliath' legal struggles for justice.

 White goods should not cause fires.
 They shouldn’t destroy your life, your home, your belongings.
-The personal injuries caused by fires are not only physical but can affect you psychologically, a consequence of fire which is often overlooked.
+The personal injuries caused by fires are physical and can affect you psychologically, which is often overlooked.

-In the UK a number of consumers have reported injuries after being burnt in appliances fires related to lithium-ion batteries, including fires in phone chargers, laptops and in e-cigarettes.
+- After being burnt in appliance fires related to lithium-ion batteries, consumers have reported injuries, including fires in phone chargers, laptops, and e-cigarettes.

-A number of product recalls have taken place in recent years for products containing lithium batteries, often as a precautionary measure by manufacturers.
+- Product recalls have taken place for products containing lithium batteries, often as a precautionary measure by manufacturers.

-If you have been injured, or suffered financial loss, for example if your property has been damaged after an appliance has caught fire you may be able to bring a compensation claim.
+If you have been injured or suffered financial loss, if your property was damaged after an appliance caught fire, you may be able to bring a house fire claim for compensation.

 Read our blogs